 - Don’t be afraid to show a little personality or use humor

-- Make sure your sentences are not too long: Use The Flesch-Kincaid Reading Score to determine your emails readability
+- Shorten your sentences: Use The Flesch-Kincaid Reading Score to determine your emails readability

 4. Talking about product-features instead of benefits.

-Communicate how your product or service solves their problem and makes their life better.
-There’s ta little trick you can use to come up with your product-benefits.
-Put the words “so you can” after the features of your product.
-Then fill in what comes next.
+When you’re excited about your product it’s tempting to talk about its features.
+But the the thing is a potential customer doesn’t really care.
+So, communicate how your product or service solves their problem.
+And how it makes their life better.
+Here’s a little trick you can use to come up with your product-benefits.
+Put the words “so you can” after the features of your product, then fill in what comes next.

 5. Not optimizing emails for mobile